 To set up a feature branch workflow, follow these steps:

-• When the feature is complete, merge it back into the master branch, resolving any conflicts.
+- When the feature is complete, merge it back into the master branch to resolve any conflicts.

 The Gitflow workflow is an advanced branching model designed to support complex projects with multiple release cycles.
 It involves several branches, including "master," "develop," "feature," "release," and "hotfix" branches.